-[1] SCAF: The Supreme Council of the Armed Forces is a statutory body of between 20 and 25 senior Egyptian military officers and is headed by Field Marshal Abdul Fatah al-Sisi and Lieutenant General Sedki Sobhi.
+SCAF: The Supreme Council of the Armed Forces is a statutory [1] body of between 20 and 25 senior Egyptian military officers and is headed by Field Marshal Abdul Fatah al-Sisi and Lieutenant General Sedki Sobhi.

-[2] GCC: The Cooperation Council for the Arab States of the Gulf, originally known as the Gulf Cooperation Council, is a regional intergovernmental political and economic union consisting of all Arab states of the Persian Gulf, except for Iraq.
+GCC: The Cooperation Council for the Arab States of the Gulf, [2] originally known as the Gulf Cooperation Council, is a regional intergovernmental political and economic union consisting of all Arab states of the Persian Gulf, except for Iraq.

-[3] The Fifth Fleet is a numbered fleet of the United States Navy.
-It has been responsible for naval forces in the Persian Gulf, Red Sea, Arabian Sea, and parts of the Indian Ocean since 1995 after a 48-year hiatus.
-It shares a commander and headquarters with U.S. Naval Forces Central Command (NAVCENT) in Bahrain.
+of the United States Navy.
+It fleet is a numbered Fifth Fleet The [3] has been responsible for naval forces in the Persian Gulf, Red Sea, Arabian Sea, and parts of the Indian Ocean since 1995 after a 48-year hiatus.
+It shares a commander and headquarters with U.S.

+Naval Forces Central Command (NAVCENT) in Bahrain.

-[4] The Security Council is the United Nations' most powerful body, with "primary responsibility for the maintenance of international peace and security."
-Five powerful countries sit as "permanent members" along with ten elected members with two-year terms.
+' most powerful United Nations is the Security Council The [4] body, with "primary responsibility for the maintenance of ."
+Five powerful countries sit as securityinternational peace and "permanent members" along with ten elected members with two-year terms.

-[5] The International Criminal Court (ICC or ICCt) is an intergovernmental organization and international tribunal that sits in The Hague in the Netherlands.
-The ICC has the jurisdiction to prosecute individuals for the international crimes of genocide, crimes against humanity, and war crimes.
+(ICC or ICCt) is an International Criminal Court The [5] that sits international tribunal intergovernmental organization and in The Hague in the Netherlands.
+The ICC has the jurisdiction to of genocide, international crimes prosecute individuals for the .crimes against humanity, and war crimes